usgs/wdfn-blog/README.md

 [**Quick start guide for Hugo**] (https://gohugo.io/overview/quickstart/)

 Shows how to build a simple example Hugo site.
+On the left sidebar there are links to more in-depth documentation.

 [**Templates for R markdowns**] (https://github.com/hrbrmstr/markdowntemplates)